-Corporations and certain automotive partnerships can elect to accelerate pre-2006 unused research credits or minimum tax credits in lieu of claiming the special depreciation allowance for certain eligible qualified property (as defined in section 168(k)(4)(D) of the Internal Revenue Code).
-Generally, this election applies to eligible property acquired after March 31, 2008, and placed in service before January 1, 2010 (before January 1, 2011, for long production period property and noncommercial aircraft (defined above)).
+Corporations and certain automotive partnerships can elect for their first tax year ending after March 31, 2008, to accelerate pre-2006 unused research credits or minimum tax credits in lieu of claiming the special depreciation allowance for certain eligible qualified property (as defined in section 168(k)(4)(D) of the Internal Revenue Code) (the "section 168(k)(4) election").
+Generally, this election applies to eligible qualified property acquired after March 31, 2008, and placed in service before January 1, 2009 (before January 1, 2010, for long production period property and noncommercial aircraft (defined earlier)).